weegeekps/elite-dangerous-ledger/README.md

 # elite-dangerous-ledger
-Ledger application designed for Elite: Dangerous players to help them track their profits and expenses.
+Ledger web application designed for Elite: Dangerous players to help them track their profits and expenses.

 # How to set up your development environment

 ## Client Side Code

-The client side code is found in `./client` and is using the Ember-CLI stack.
+The client side code is found in `./client` and is using the [Ember CLI](http://www.ember-cli.com/) stack.

 ### Prerequisites